software-mansion/react-native-gesture-handler/docs/handler-fling.md

 ---
 ### `direction`

 Expressed allowed direction of movement.
-It's possible to set ona or many direction in one parameter:
+It's possible to pass one or many directions in one parameter:
 ```js
 direction={Directions.RIGHT | Directions.LEFT}
 ```